RileCraft/DiscordBot-Template/README.md

 `ownerOnly: true / false`
 * Default: `false`.
 * When true, The command will only be runnable by the bot owner.

+`authorOnly: true / false`
+* **Only for button commands**
+* Default: `false`
+* When true, Only the person who ran the command which had the buttons will be able to interact with them.

+`expireAfter: Time in ms`
+* **Only for button and selectmenu commands**
+* Default: `None`
+* The buttons / selectmenu will be disabled after this time has passed.
+For SelectMenu use, Refer to `Home/CMDFiles/SelectMenus/select.js`

 `cooldown: Time in ms`
 * Default: `0`.